Responsive design

 What does responsive design do?

-Responsive design makes your web page look good on all devices (desktops, tablets, and phones).
-It relies on resizing, hiding, shrinking, enlarging, or moving the content to make it look good on any screen.
+Responsive design makes your web page usable on all devices (desktops, tablets, and phones).
+It relies on resizing, hiding, shrinking, enlarging, or moving the content to make pages functional and provide access to information independently from the device type.

 Why is responsive design important?

-Multiple statistics show that mobile internet usage has increased rapidly in recent years.
+In 2022, mobile devices generated 60% of the global internet traffic, and is forecasted to continue to grow.
 Mobile devices are used increasingly for productivity, and users expect the same universal feature support independent of the device.

 Responsive design in the system